-Article 23a Duration of contracts
+Duration of contracts

-- 1. Without prejudice of the provisions of this Directive on unfair contract terms, contracts concluded between consumers and traders shall not stipulate an initial commitment period of more than 12 months. - 2.
-At the end of the initial 12-month commitment period, consumers shall be entitled to terminate the contract at any time.
+- 1. Without prejudice of the provisions of this Directive on unfair terms, contracts concluded between consumers and traders shall not stipulate an initial commitment period of more than 12 months. - 2.
+At the end of the initial 12 months commitment period, consumers shall be entitled to terminate the contract at any time.
 Termination of the contract shall be subject to a period of prior notice, which shall not exceed two months.
-Consumers shall be entitled to give such prior notice before the end of the initial 12-month commitment period in order to terminate the contract with effect from the end of that period.
+Consumers shall be entitled to give such prior notice before the end of the initial commitment period in order to terminate the contract with effect from the end of that period.